LOADING ...

 So what they did was formed groups of people.
 I mean

-they had groups of all up and down the coast form
+had groups of people all up and down the coast form

-these little alliances. up North it was call the
+these little alliances.
+Like up it was call the

 Clamshell Alliance.
-And farther down South is was
+And farther South is was called

-the Catfish Alliance. had these Alliances all up and
+the Catfish Alliance.
+They had these all up and

-they'd go out there, if was maybe fifteen of them,
+they'd go out there, if there was maybe of them,

-they'd be singing in fifteen part harmony.
+they'd be singing songs in part harmony.
 And when

-one disappeared, that's how they knew where the clam
+one part disappeared, that's how they knew where the

 be.